 The toolkit is broken down into two tools -- the Social Media Tracker and the Social Media Poster.
 Tracker is about competitive analytics.
-It is an absolute must-have for every social media marketer who wants to analyze their competitors’ social media presence on Twitter, Facebook, Instagram, Google+ and Linkedin.
+It is an absolute must-have for every social media marketer who wants to analyze their competitors on Twitter, Facebook, Instagram, Pinterest and Linkedin.

 Poster is a relatively new tool designed to simplify the social media scheduling process.
-With its current functionality, the tool allows you to post to Facebook and Twitter; LinkedIn and Instagram will be added by the end of the year.
-Posts can be published instantly, scheduled for later or put in the posting queue.
+With its current functionality, the tool allows you to schedule and post to Facebook, Twitter, Instagram (scheduling only), LinkedIn and Pinterest.
+Posts can be published instantly, scheduled for later, put in the posting queue or saved as drafts.

 The scheduling process itself is very simple and intuitive; you can juggle your posts using the drag-and-drop feature and see all the feeds from your favorite blogs and other sources arranged in a list, with the ability to repost them to your own social media accounts.
 We want to make Poster the most responsive tool in the world, so we keep adding new features based on our users’ feedback.
-Feel free to share your thoughts on it to me directly or at [email protected]
+Some of the most recent features include: a built-in UTM builder, image editor and a post booster.

 4. Rival IQ